crawl/crawl/crawl-ref/source/dat/mons/README.md

 - uses (string): The monster's ability to manipulate items and terrain.
   Defaults to "nothing".
   (mon-enum.h ➡ mon_itemuse_type)
-- will (int): The monster's Willpower, or "invuln".
+- will (string): The monster's Willpower, or "invuln".
   Exactly one of this and `will_per_hd` must be set.
 - will_per_hd (int): A multiplier for the monster's `hd` to get its Willpower.
   Exactly one of this and `will` must be set.